sabarivijayan/AssignmentForEdify/README.md

 # Node.js Command-Line Task Tracker

 A command-line task tracker application built with Node.js that allows users to add, list, complete, and remove tasks.
-The tasks are stored in a `tasks.json` file and have properties like `id`, `title`, `description`, `status`, and `createdAt`.

 ## Features